Skip to main content

 Components of a Customer Health Score

-A robust health score draws from five categories of signals.
-Not every company will use all five --- start with what you can measure today and add components over time.
+A reliable health score draws from five categories of signals.
+Not every company will use all five.
+Start with what you can measure today and add components over time.

 1. Product Usage and Engagement